 Veggie burrito bowls are a family favorite since everyone can make what they want.
-This take on a Chipotle Veggie Bowl is a delightfully fresh and filling recipe loaded with vibrant veggies.
+This take on a Chipotle Veggie Bowl is a delightfully fresh and filling gluten-free dinner loaded with vibrant veggies.
 A bowl that’s both filling and fun to eat, so get ready to dig into a weeknight staple!

 Planning dinner every night, seven days a week, 52 weeks a year gets old really fast.
 When I can make it easier on myself, I’ll totally take that option every time.
 This chipotle veggie bowl recipe is easy to toss together and can be customized however your family wants.
-It uses the same process as our favorite fast food restaurant yet doesn’t carry the price tag.
+It uses the same process as our fav fast food restaurant yet doesn’t carry the price tag.

 Table of Contents

 I often top my bowls based on what is available in the fridge, yet the base ingredients remain the same.